-Rethinking Peter’s Foot-Washing: Sometimes I think John took special delight in recording Peter’s unique interactions with Jesus.
-He gives us so many singular moments that the Holy Spirit now uses to teach us.
-It certainly happens here in John 13:1-10.
+Sometimes I think John took special delight in recording Peter’s unique interactions with Jesus.
+He gives us so many singular moments which the Holy Spirit now uses to teach us.
+It certainly happens here.
 Let’s take a look . . .

 I’ve heard people point to Peter in the upper room as an example of humility, and on the surface it appears that way.
 As Jesus makes his way around the room, Peter tucks his feet up under his robe and denies Jesus: “No. I don’t want you to wash my feet.
 This is wrong!
-I should be washing your feet.”
-But who is Peter (and who are we) to tell Jesus what He should and shouldn’t do?
+I should be washing your feet” (My paraphrase of v.
+8).
+But who is Peter…and who are we…to tell Jesus what He should and shouldn’t do?
 It may seem humble, but in reality, Peter is trying to boss Jesus around!

 I suppose the disciples were accustomed to Jesus’ strange behavior.
 But still, what did they think when they saw Jesus get up from the table and start taking off his clothes?
 Did any of the others try to stop him?
 Did anyone approach him, reach for the bowl and say, “Here Jesus, let me do that.
 You shouldn’t have to worry about something so menial”?
 Apparently not.

-On to verse 9.
+On to verse nine.
 What does Peter want—a sponge bath?
 Peter thinks he’s saying something good: “I want to go ‘all in’!
 Wash all of me; let me be completely with you!”
-But Jesus tells him that he doesn’t need all that.
+But Jesus tells him he doesn’t need all that.
 He needs to accept Jesus’ actions as sufficient and correct (perfect)—no more, no less.
-You see, Peter thought He knew what He needed better than Jesus knew it, so he can’t just accept what happens; he can’t just watch and learn.
+Peter thought he knew what he needed better than Jesus knew it, so he can’t just accept what happens; he can’t just watch and learn.

 A few minutes later (v.
 16), I think Jesus was looking at Peter when He said, “No servant is greater than his master, nor is a messenger greater than the one who sent him.”
 Peter was the servant.
 Jesus was the master.
 Peter was the messenger.
 Jesus was the sender.
 Thus, Jesus acted with the confidence that comes from perfect humility.